 Politics and International Studies modules

-- You may choose from a range of Philosophy modules to study those aspects of Philosophy that interest you most.
+You may choose from a range of Politics and International Studies modules to study aspects that interest you most.

 Selection of optional modules that current students are studying:

 Politics and International Studies - Contemporary Political Philosophy: Rawlsian Liberalism and Justice; Philosophy of Religion.

 Global Sustainable Development - Keeping the Phoenix Flying or Clipping its Wings?: Learning through Student Research into the Praxis of ‘Local’ Sustainable Development; Extinction & Survival; Inequality: Wealth, Behaviour and Society; Surviving the Apocalypse.

 Our degree programmes have been developed to provide you with a set of skills that will enable you to compete for existing and emerging roles across a variety of professions.
 Your options are varied across a range of industries, from working in the United Nations to advising small businesses on issues that will affect the local community.